boblbobl/boblbobl.github.io/content/pages/about.md

 draft: false
 ---

-My name is Lars Diget, and I’m a dad, husband, developer/architect, and amateur photographer.
+My name is Lars Diget, and I’m a dad, husband, and maker.
 This blog intends to share any idea, thought, or inspiration, I might have, in the form of blog posts or photographs.

-In my day job, I work for the best toy manufacturer in the world, LEGO®, creating digital experiences for kids of all ages.
-I’m primarily involved with projects in the initial phases, even before they are actual projects.
-Most of my time, I create prototypes or investigate technologies, strategies, processes, and architecture.
-I evangelize teach co-workers in our tech stack in general and ways to leverage its capabilities.
+In my day job, I work for the best toy manufacturer in the world, the LEGO® Group, creating digital experiences for kids of all ages.
+Here I work as Senior Manager focusing on the engineering parts of our kids portfolio; which includes LEGO Play and kids.lego.com.
+I highly encourage and practice and show-don't-tell approach to workm sometimes it is just a lot easier to communicate something by showing it, this can be using [power point](https://boblbobl.com/2020/09/23/make-your-presentations-fun/), a small prototype, or sometimes I even use video to tell a story.

-I love making photographs in my spare time, preferably with analog cameras such as the medium format Hasselblad 500 C/M. The subject is most often the streets around where I live in Aarhus, Denmark.
+In my spare time, I love making stuff.
+I would consider myself an amateur photographer, preferable taking photos with analog cameras such as the medium format Hasselblad 500 C/M. The subject is most often the streets around where I live in Aarhus, Denmark.

 I’m a proud dad to a girl and boy (twins) and married to my lovely wife for the last 10+ years.